remorses/AGENTS.md/github.md

 ## listing, searching, reading github repos files with gitchamber

-you MUST use gitchamber.com to read repo files. run `curl https://gitchamber.com` to see how the API works. always use curl to fetch the responses of gitchamber.com
+you MUST use gitchamber.com to read repo files. first ALWAYS run `curl https://gitchamber.com` to read detailed usage docs. always use curl to fetch the responses of gitchamber.com

 for example when working with the vercel ai sdk, you can fetch the latest docs using: